 Potential students who are 16 or 17 years old and who wish to enroll in the Academic & Career Readiness program must meet specific requirements set by the state of North Carolina.
 These requirements may include (but are not limited to) a release form to be signed by the superintendent and the principal of the school where they last attended, and notarized and signed by the parent or guardian.
 Also, there may be a waiting period before enrollment.
 Just as in the public schools, 16- and 17-year-olds must meet state requirements as set by the Drivers License Program or lose their license.
 The requirements for the Drivers License Program are to attend six consecutive months, to attend 60 hours per month (20 days), and to make reasonable academic progress.

 If you have questions, please call (336) 506-4376.

 Contact Us Today!

-For more information about High School Equivalency (GED® and HiSET® preparation) classes, contact Doreen Tuck, Coordinator.
+For more information about High School Equivalency (GED® and HiSET® preparation) classes, contact Sabrina Otero, Coordinator.
 To enroll, contact the Assessment Center (336) 506-4376.
-For AHS transcript, HSE transcript, or graduation information, see our FAQ page.
+For AHS transcript, HSE Transcript or diploma, or graduation information, see our FAQ page.